 You might need any of these tools while building your application with React and WordPress.

-This step-by-step guide will walk you through setting up a React project that renders WordPress post data:
+This step-by-step guide will walk you through setting up a React project that renders WordPress post data using the REST API:

 Step 1: How to create a new project with React